The Perfect Hard Wax Temperature for Smooth Results

 How to Tell If Wax Temperature Is Correct

-It should move smoothly over the skin without pulling or dripping excessively.
+• It should spread smoothly without dripping

 Common Myths About Hard Wax Temperature